muhammadwasikt/muhammadwasikt/README.md

 I'm learning MERN stack and website development, always eager to learn and implement new technologies.
 With a keen interest in crafting efficient and user-friendly web solutions, I strive to continuously enhance my skills and stay updated with the latest trends in the ever-evolving tech world.

 ### Skills
-- **Frontend:** HTML, CSS, JavaScript, Firebase, TypeScript, React js
+- **Frontend:** HTML, CSS, JavaScript, Firebase, TypeScript, React js, Tailwind CSS, Next js

 ### Projects
 Here are some of the projects I've worked on:
-- <a href="https://github.com/M-wasi123/Morent-rental">Project 1</a>: This is a Morant rental car project built for practice.
+- <a href="https://github.com/muhammadwasikt/Morent-rental">Project 1</a>: This is a Morant rental car project built for practice.
-- <a href="https://github.com/M-wasi123/javascript-practice">Project 2</a>: I made this project for my javascript practice.
+- <a href="https://github.com/muhammadwasikt/javascript-practice">Project 2</a>: I made this project for my javascript practice.
+- <a href="https://github.com/muhammadwasikt/mini-hackthon-react">Project 3</a>: This is a Chawk bazar web built for react js practice.

 <h3 align="left", font-weight:"bold">Connect with me:</h3>
 <p align="left">